 Steinaker State Park was opened to the public in 1964.
 Recreation at Steinaker Reservoir is managed by the Utah Division of Parks and Recreation under an agreement with Reclamation.
 A resource management plan for the reservoir was completed in 2013.
 Planning for recreation facility rehabilitation is underway with construction scheduled to begin in 2016.
 Steinaker's location makes it a popular base for exploring the surrounding geologic and paleontologic features of northeastern Utah and Flaming Gorge National Recreation Area.

 Ongoing monitoring efforts for invasive mussel species have not resulted in any positive results and the lake is considered to be free of mussels at this time.
-Results from the 2013 sampling season are still pending.

 b.
 Emery County Project